filouscience/CoulombIntegral.jl/README.md

 Due to the spherical geometry of the problem, spherical coordinate system is used.
 The basis wave functions are expressed in the form $\psi_{nlm}(r,\theta,\phi) = R_{nl}(r)Y_{lm}(\theta,\phi)$, where $Y_{lm}$ are the (real or complex) spherical harmonic functions,
-$R_{nl}$ are boundary condition satisfying (but in general arbitrary) radial functions.
-Any function can be expressed in this form using the multipole expansion.
+$R_{nl}$ are boundary-condition-satisfying (but in general arbitrary) radial functions.
+Any function can be expressed (as a sum) in this form using the multipole expansion (for each concentric shell independently, if needed).

 ## methods